Digital Nomad Life Lessons from my Travel Destinations

 As I was drifting in India, I never knew which day of the week it was.
 I was proud of it.
 I took days off, worked on Saturdays, and was fine.
 In Arequipa, I noticed that starting Friday noon, working was a drag, depressing and stressing me.
 And working on Saturdays was even worse, total disconnection.
 Fridays and Saturdays were always off for me in Israel, I got used to the concept of no work on the Jewish weekend (Friday and Saturday), that when I tried to ignore it, I felt a negative impact.
 Since Peru, I stopped working on Friday afternoon and just go somewhere for the weekend.
 You can read more about my weekend routines here, and I am super grateful for Arequipa for teaching me about how important weekends are.

 In 2003 I first arrived to Buenos Aires as a backpacker and fell in love with the city.
 Everything fell into place, an amazing place after trekking for months, relationship, friends, low cost, everything.
 I decided I want to go back and live there one day.
 At 2011, I came back older, and in need of working on my projects for a minimum of 8 hours a day to keep the Arequipa momentum.
 It was no longer fun.
-Stress of work, all my trekking friends gone, girlfriends married, prices hiked, things change.
-The city might stay the same, but I have learnt that it wasn’t the city which made the magic, it was my personal situation, mindset and friends.
+Stress of work, all my trekking friends gone, girlfriends married, prices hiked.
+The city mostly stayed the same, but I have learnt that the real magic came from somewhere else.
+It was my life in the city that I loved, a unique set of conditions that can not be replicated with time.
+It was the mindset I was at, my friends, and things that I haven’t seen before that appealed to me.
 The big lesson?
 A destination you loved in the past might not be so enjoyable in the future.
 The bonus?
 Places you absolutely couldn’t deal with and disliked might be your favorite the next time you visit.

 Coworking is a life changing gift